Skip to content

 Program Manager

 Aimee earned her MPH from the UW’s Health Services Social and Behavioral Sciences Program and has over 20 years of experience at the UW.
-She has an interest in improving the health and well-being of older adults and their caregivers.
+She is interested in improving the health and well-being of older adults and their caregivers.
 Aimee is the day-to-day manager of all NW GWEC activities.

 HorizontalLogo_WEB